Trump's lawyers cite Michael Cohen's insults to undercut his credibility | Politics

 Trump, 77, faces 34 counts of falsifying business records in New York to cover up a payment to the porn star in the run-up to the 2016 presidential election.
 Prosecutors say the altered records covered up election-law and tax-law violations - since the money was essentially an unreported contribution to Trump's campaign - that elevate the crimes from misdemeanors to felonies punishable by up to four years in prison.

 Trump characterizes the case and three other prosecutions as an attempt to interfere with his campaign to take back the White House.
-Prominent Republican officeholders have attended the trial in a show of support.
-On Thursday, several members of the U.S. House of Representatives, including Matt Gaetz and Lauren Boebert, stood behind Trump outside the courtroom as he repeated complaints that the trial was a waste of public resources.
+Members of the far-right U.S. House of Representatives Freedom Caucus attended the trial on Thursday and echoed his complaints.

+"We're seeing today what lengths the Democratic Party will go to to try to rig or steal another election," the group's chairman, Republican Representative Bob Good, said outside the courthouse.
 Cohen carries significant baggage as a witness.
-He pleaded guilty to federal crimes in 2018 for offenses related to the Daniels payment and lying to Congress during an investigation into Trump's Russia ties.
+He pleaded guilty in 2018 to campaign-finance and tax violations related to the Daniels payment and lying to Congress during an investigation into Trump's Russia ties.
 He told jurors on Tuesday he lied repeatedly to journalists and others about the Daniels scandal.
-But he answered most of Blanche's questions on Tuesday directly and sometimes subverted their intent, such as when he admitted that he previously admired Trump but likened it to being in a cult.

 Cohen's testimony has been corroborated by other evidence, including handwritten notes outlining Cohen's reimbursements and a surreptitious recording made by Cohen of Trump seeming to discuss a hush money payment made by the National Enquirer tabloid to another woman.
 UNCERTAINTY OVER WHETHER TRUMP WILL TESTIFY